8ctavio/vergil/apps/docs/src/composables/defineReactiveProperties.md

 A property to be defined is described with a data or accessor [descriptor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#descriptor) object.
 There are, however, two additional data descriptor options available if the descriptor's `value` is a ref: `unwrap` and `readonly`.

 - `unwrap`: If set to `true`, the ref property will be automatically unwrapped for read and write operations.
 This is achieved by defining the property with an accessor descriptor.
+Thefore, an unwrapped ref descriptor may also include custom `get` and `set` methods.
 If set to `false`, the ref object itself is used as the property's `value`.
 Defaults to `true`.
 - `readonly`: If set to `true`, wraps the ref object with the Vue's `readonly` function.
 Defaults to `false`.

 In order to specify custom descriptors, `defineReactiveProperties` must receive as its second argument a callback function.
 The callback function receives two arguments; the first argument is a helper function to mark objects as property descriptors.
 The second argument is a reference to the object the properties are being defined on (useful when defining methods).
 The callback function must return an object whose entries (key-value pairs) represent the properties' names (or symbols) and descriptors, respectively.